 For our trips, participants will be carrying lightweight food items specifically designed for backpacking.
 These meals are high in carbohydrates and other nutrients that will give campers the energy they will need to keep going.
 Most lunches consist of bagel or pita sandwich items; and dinners contain pasta, vegetables, and sauces.
 Delicious desserts follow each dinner.
 The only major difference with our Mountain House dinners is that the water has been removed from the food, so to prepare it you simply add hot water to re-hydrate the food (think of it like a really fancy Cup of Noodles).
 We will make accommodations for dietary restrictions but it is very important that these are noted clearly on the medical forms so we can plan accordingly.
 Please note that eating enough at each meal is essential to ensuring not only your camper’s safety but that of the entire group, choosing not to eat is not an option.

 Do I really need to send a front/back copy of my Health Insurance Card?

 YES!
 In the event that your child needs to seek medical treatment not having a copy of the insurance card can result in major delays in treatment and can lead to you being charged the full amount for the treatment.
 You will then have to personally handle reimbursement by your insurance company.
 Although not required it is extremely helpful to include the social security number of the primary insurance holder.

-If you questions or concerns were not anwered within these FAQs, please feel free to call us at 540-864-6792 or email us.
-We know it can be difficult to send your child away for such a long time but we assure you they will have a great time and grow in character.
+If you questions or concerns were not answered within these FAQs, please feel free to call us at 540-864-6792 or email us.
+We know it can be difficult to send your child away for such a long time, but we assure you they will have a great time and grow in character.